 • Renesas RZ/V2N: DRP-AI3 accelerator delivering 15 TOPS with 10 TOPS/W efficiency.

 Sensor innovations include event-based (neuromorphic) cameras, 3D ToF with flood illumination, and hyperspectral imaging – all feeding directly into on-chip NPUs.
 The trend: intelligence migrating into the camera itself (smart cameras), eliminating separate compute boards.
+Running vision inference at the edge on these platforms is a specialisation of Embien's edge computing services, which cover NPU-equipped platform selection, camera sensor integration, and on-device deep learning optimisation for smart vision for embedded systems deployments.

 On the software side, we have witnessed game-changing algorithms optimized for edge constraints.